 Our insurer, Allianz, is in charge of deciding liability in case of damage.
 If their report concludes that you weren’t responsible for the damage, you won’t have to pay anything.

 NB: In some cases, we debit the amount of your excess as a precaution while liability is being decided.
 We promptly refund you once Allianz confirms you're not liable.
 In all cases, our team will keep you updated.

 If you and the owner reach an amicable settlement, no fees will be applied.

 However, as soon as Drivy is required to intervene to handle an incident, you’ll be charged a fee.

 In the case of a Drivy Open rental, if you damage the car and don't report it, you'll be charged an additional 90€.

-Finally, in the case of an at-fault accident with a third party that hasn’t been declared to the owner or to Drivy, a €382 third-party insurance claim management fee will apply.
+Finally, if you cause damage to a third-party without declaring it to the owner or Drivy, a €382 third-party insurance claim management fee will apply.